mohit-singhoi/Movie-Watchlist-App/STRUCTURE.md

 - **User.java** — Represents application users.
 - **Movie.java** — Represents movies stored in the user's watchlist.
 - **Feedback.java** — Represents user feedback and suggestions.
+- **Activity.java** - It represents the user activities like new user register , add movies, delete, update etc.
+- **FeedbackResponse.java** - It Represents the user feedback response by admin support.

 ### `repository/`